Versent/golang-lambda-pipeline/README.md

 1. Manually approve the deployment in to the production account.
 1. Profit!

-### Accounts
+## Accounts

 Multiple accounts are used so that:

 * Blast radius is limited.
 Issues in the deploy accounts cannot impact other deploy accounts.
 * No runtime dependencies on the pipeline.
-The pipeline resources (and the associated resources in the build and deploy accounts) can be removed without impacting the running application.
+The pipeline resources (and the associated resources) can be removed without impacting the running application.

 While multiple accounts are part of the architecture, nothing is stopping you from using _less_ accounts - just supply the same Account Id in multiple